-Current developments in human lifestyle and significant population growth have gradually led to increased in the consumption of fossil fuels.
+Current developments in human lifestyle and significant population growth have gradually led to increased consumption of fossil fuels.
 Excessive consumption of non-renewable fuels also means depletion of fossil oil reserves.
-Depletion of the world's energy reserves, increase in petroleum price, increase in environmental awareness, growing regulations over environmental pollution and contaminations resulting from emission of greenhouse gases (GHG) (such as carbon monoxide, carbon dioxide, heavy metals, volatile organic matters and polyaromatic hydrocarbons) have accelerated the development of renewable and biodegradable energy sources [1-7].
+Depletion of the world's energy reserves, increase in petroleum prices, increase in environmental awareness, growing regulations of environmental pollution and contaminations resulting from emission of greenhouse gases (GHGs) (such as carbon monoxide, and carbon dioxide), heavy metals, volatile organic matters, and polyaromatic hydrocarbons have accelerated of development renewable and biodegradable energy sources [1-7].

 Accidental and deliberate lubricant losses to the environment by leakages, spills and evaporation, are major concerns regarding environmental health and pollution.
 Anjana and Preeti [8] reported that about 10 million tonnes of petroleum products enter the environment annually through urban runoff, refinery processes, spills, industrial and municipal wastes, and condensation from marine engine exhaust.
-It is therefore mandatory on the producers of lubricants, for certain applications, to enforce strict specifications on toxicity, occupational health and safety, biodegradibility, and emissions.
+It is therefore mandatory on the producers of lubricants, for certain applications, to enforce strict specifications on toxicity, occupational health and safety, biodegradability, and emissions.

-Fats and oil have been found useful in biolubricating processes to produce tailor-made products [9-11].
-Biolubricants act as antifriction which ease working while reducing the risks associated with machine failures and maitaining optimum machine operations.
+Fats and oils have been found useful in biolubricating processes to produce tailor-made products [9-11].
+Biolubricants act as anti-friction which ease working while reducing the risks associated with machine failure and maintaining optimum machine operation.
 They are essential for heat transfer, power transmission, lubrication, and corrosion inhibition in machinery [12].

-The main purposes of lubrication are to protect the surfaces from corrosion, reduce oxidation, reduce wear due to contact, prevent heat loss from the surfaces in contact, act as insulator in transformer applications, act as sealing agents against dust, dirt and water and improve efficiency of machines [13,14].
+The main purposes of lubrication are to protect the surfaces from corrosion, reduce oxidation, reduce wear due to contact, prevent heat loss from the surfaces in contact, act as an insulator in transformer applications, act as sealing agents against dust, dirt and water and improve the efficiency of machines [13,14].